4 ways to hang out with distant friends that aren’t phone calls

 There are so many classes and courses online these days that it's super easy to find one that will send the supplies to your house for you all to try your hands at cocktail making.
 Or if you want to make your own cocktails, send everyone the list of ingredients beforehand and source them before the call, making the cocktails while on a Zoom together.
 Have people rate them and maybe even come up with alternative names for them if you're feeling creative!

-Sometimes in the midst of all of this, it's hard to feel upbeat and cheerful and appear on camera with friends.
+Sometimes, it's hard to feel upbeat and cheerful and appear on camera with friends.
 But at the same time, you don't want to be alone.
 Netflix part is a great halfway point for when you're not feeling sociable but would rather be in other people's company.
 Find something new to watch or maybe even an old nostalgic film and enjoy it together.
 There's something comforting in knowing you're doing something at the same time and that there's someone on the other end of the line, even if you don't need to speak.